A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Ten states have state-funded subsidies available in addition to federal subsidies, with specifics that vary from one state to another:

-• California: (Subsidy program expanding in 2025) Additional cost-sharing reductions significantly reduce out-of-pocket costs for Silver-plan enrollees with household incomes up to 250% of the poverty level.1 Under this program, which debuted in 2024, deductibles are eliminated for these enrollees and other out-of-pocket costs are reduced, utilizing funding generated by California’s individual mandate penalty.
+• California: (Subsidy program was expanded in 2025) Additional cost-sharing reductions significantly reduce out-of-pocket costs for Silver-plan enrollees with household incomes up to 250% of the poverty level.1 Under this program, which debuted in 2024, deductibles are eliminated for these enrollees and other out-of-pocket costs are reduced, utilizing funding generated by California's individual mandate penalty.
 (California previously had a fairly comprehensive premium subsidy program in 2020, but discontinued it once the American Rescue Plan’s federal subsidy enhancements became available.)
-For 2025, California has allocated additional funding for the state subsidy program.
-As a result, all Covered California enrollees will qualify for at least the Enhanced Silver 73 plan,2 which has reduced out-of-pocket costs and no deductibles.3
+For 2025, California allocated additional funding for the state subsidy program.
+As a result, all Covered California enrollees qualify for at least the Enhanced Silver 73 plan,2 which has reduced out-of-pocket costs and no deductibles.3

 • Connecticut: Additional premium subsidies and cost-sharing reductions are available to adults with income up to 175% of FPL, as long as they select a Silver plan through the exchange.
-The state subsidies then pay all of the remaining premiums and cost-sharing that are left after the federal subsidies are applied.
+The state subsidies then pay all of the remaining premiums and cost-sharing that are left after the federal subsidies are applied.6

-• New York: (Subsidy program debuts for 2025) New York has received federal approval for an amendment to modify the state’s current 1332 waiver8 (which expanded New York’s Basic Health Program to 250% of the federal poverty level).
-The state has received permission to use pass-through funding to create state-funded cost-sharing reductions for Marketplace enrollees with income up to 400% of the federal poverty level, as well as additional cost-sharing reductions for diabetes management and for people who are pregnant or postpartum.9 New York officials have confirmed that the additional cost-sharing reductions will be available for coverage effective in 2025; enrollment in these plans begins November 1, 2024.10
+• New York: (Subsidy program debuted for 2025) Starting with the 2025 plan year, New York is offering state-funded cost-sharing reductions for Marketplace enrollees with income up to 400% of the federal poverty level, as well as additional cost-sharing reductions for diabetes management and for people who are pregnant or postpartum.12

-Pennsylvania is working on a state subsidy program, but it won’t be available until at least fall 2025, for coverage effective in 2026.
-State-funded subsidies are actively being considered in Pennsylvania in 2024.
-The Pennie Board of Directors is recommending a sliding scale premium subsidy for gold and silver plans, for households earning between 151% and 300% of the federal poverty level.12 That is still the proposed solution, but the legislation necessary to authorize the state-funded affordability program stalled in the Senate after passing in the Pennsylvania House.13 In an August 2024 Pennie Board Meeting, it was clarified that because funding is not available for the 2025 plan year, the state-funded subsidy program is now targeting a fall 2025 debut, to make coverage more affordable starting in 2026.14
+That is still the proposed solution, but the legislation necessary to authorize the state-funded affordability program stalled in the Senate after passing in the Pennsylvania House in 2024.17 In an August 2024 Pennie Board Meeting, it was clarified that because funding was not available for the 2025 plan year, the state-funded subsidy program would target a fall 2025 debut, to make coverage more affordable starting in 2026.18 As of March 2025, funding was still uncertain.

 Which states provide other types of non-subsidy assistance with health coverage?